francoameri/case-studies/fault-tolerance-vs-high-availability/readme.md

 - **Contextual Boundaries:** Availability percentages (e.g., 99.99% vs 100%) are discussed in theoretical terms and may vary in practice depending on workload type, hardware quality, and operational management.
 - **Illustrative Examples:** While some examples (e.g., RAID 1 disk mirroring, PSU redundancy, ISP failover with BGP/OSPF) are not strictly tied to hypervisors, they are included to **delimit and clarify the conceptual difference between Fault Tolerance and High Availability**.
 These analogies help highlight how the two paradigms manifest across different layers of IT infrastructure.

+> Having defined the scope and boundaries of this study, the next step is to outline the **methodology** — the structured process by which Fault Tolerance and High Availability are analyzed, compared, and contextualized in both theory and practice.

 ---

 ## 🧪 Methodology